 John's Cathedral operates a bookstore in the reception area.
 A large selection of books and giftware are available.
 Any books used in a book study are also ordered for easy pick up.
 The bookstore is open on weekdays and Sundays before and after services.
 Please call the church office before your visit to check on bookstore volunteer availability.

-Dean Kate's new book for Adve…Read More »
+Dean Kate’s new Advent book…Read More »

 Shepherds of St. John’s is a ministry of pastoral care to our Cathedral members that offers loving support during times of crisis and celebration in times of joy.
 Trained, dedicated and faithful laity offer their spiritual gifts in collaboration with Cathedral clergy to care for our Cathedral family.
 When you have a pastoral need or become aware that a fellow member has a need,…Read More »